almostearthling/when-command/support/docs/lua_considerations.md

 At the moment no real _package management_ is available, mainly because the most popular _Lua_ package managers rely on development tools which are not always expected to be available on the host platform.

 > **Note**: the _Lua_ library installation tool is in its very early development stage, and for the moment does not support either removal or upgrade for installed modules.
 To remove a module, it has to be manually deleted from the _Lua_ subdirectory in _APPDATA_; this is also needed for upgrades, because the `--install-lua` command will refuse, at least for now, to overwrite something that already exists.
+The output of the command, however, will show what has to be manually removed in order to perform an upgrade.

 ## See Also